 Our Aloha Bear class is generally compiled of 10 – 12 active 3 year olds, under the careful and observant guidance of (1) one highly skilled lead teacher and (1) one loving aide.
 The Aloha Bears enhance their social skills as well as develop their cognitive skills.

 Honey Bears fill our Jr. Kindergarten class with inquisitive children and (1) one innovative lead teacher.
-This class guides the children to be life-time learners with a solid foundation in Christ.
+This class guides the children to be passionate life-time learners.

 The Toddler Program gets its roots from the former Queen Emma Early Preschool at St. Andrew's Priory and from its past Director, Ms. Charmaine Moura.
 Her extensive experience in early childhood education helped develop and promote the program we now know as The Toddler Program.

 In June 1992, St. Andrew' s Priory informed Ms. Moura and the preschool parents that it was terminating the Early Preschool because it had to demolish the classroom to make space for a new gym.
 The Priory had no intention of continuing the program, particularly because it was unprofitable to maintain the low student-teacher ratio without significantly increasing tuition.

 At that point, a small number of determined parents decided to find a new location so that this high-quality program could continue and remain available to working parents.
 Through much hard work and a lot of good luck, we were able to find a new location at Waialae Baptist Church.
 We opened our doors there in November 1992.